 CISB 6224 (2).
 VENTURE FINANCING.
 This course takes the student through evaluating the opportunity and developing the business concept as well as assessing and acquiring financial resources.
 The course takes a case approach to understanding the most important financing concepts for the entrepreneur.
-Including the entrepreneur's career start-up, expansion, leveraged buyouts, mergers and acquisitions, and other opportunities present situations where proper venture financing can mean the difference between success and failure.
-Prerequisites: None.
+Including the entrepreneur's career startup, expansion, leveraged buyouts, mergers and acquisitions, and other opportunities present situations where proper venture financing can mean the difference between success and failure.

 CISB 6225 (2).
-ENTREPRENEURIAL EXIT STRATEGIES - LBO, SALE, IPO, RECAPITALI-ZATION, AND LIQUIDATION.
+ENTREPRENEURIAL EXIT STRATEGIES: LBO, SALE, IPO, RECAPITALI-ZATION, AND LIQUIDATION.
 This course examines one of the key strategies required of any entrepreneurial venture, how the founders and the investors realize the appreciated value of their contributions to the business.
-The strategies and methodologies for each of the major types of exit transactions are covered in depth in this course.
-The types of transactions covered are Leveraged Buyouts (LBOs), the Sale of the business, the use of an Initial Public Offering (IPO), the Recapitalization of the firm and the Liquidation of the business.
-Prerequisite: None.
+Includes an in-depth look at the strategies and methodologies for each of the major types of exit transactions; leveraged buyouts, the sale of the business. an initial public offering, the recapitalization of the firm, and the liquidation of the business.